PrefectHQ/prefect/docs/concepts/deployments.md

 !!! warning "Deployments are changing"
     The objects and methods for creating deployments will be changing starting with the Prefect 2.0b8 release, in order to enable exciting new functionality for deployments.

-    The Prefect 2.0b8 release introduces the use of `Deployment` for defining deployment objects, along with [prefect.packaging](/api-ref/prefect/packaging/) packagers to package flows and create a manifest that describes how to access and use the flow package.
+    The Prefect 2.0b8 release introduces the use of `Deployment` for defining deployment objects, along with [prefect.packaging](/api-ref/prefect/packaging/) packagers to package flows and create a manifest that describes how Prefect can access and use the flow package.

     Deployments based on `DeploymentSpec` are deprecated as of the Prefect 2.0b8 release. `DeploymentSpec` will continue to be supported alongside `Deployment` in the short term, and existing deployments that have been created on the server will continue to operate as expected.
 However, you should migrate ongoing work to `Deployment` as soon as possible.